lederer/react-showtime/README.md

 ### Custom transitions

 You can forego React Showtime's preset transitions in favor of your own custom transitions.
-Pass an object to the `transition` prop(erty) with one or more of the following properties: `hidden`, `beforeShow`, `afterShow`.
+Pass an object to the `transition` prop(erty) with one or more of the following properties: `hidden`, `hiddenBefore`, `hiddenAfter`.

 #### `transition.hidden`